RefresherTowel/docs/statement/usage.md

 If you need to access a state from its own handlers or from other events, store it in an instance variable (like `charge` and `release` above), not a local `var`.
 Local variables only exist for the duration of the event or function where they are declared, while instance variables live for the lifetime of the instance.
 Alternatively, if you have access to the state machine itself, you can retrieve specific states via the `GetState()` method.
 {: .note}

-Almost all of the time you can rely on `GetStateTime()` on the machine instead and skip per-state timers entirely.
+Almost all of the time you can rely on `GetStateTime()` on the machine instead and skip per-state timers entirely, they are implemented for very niche circumstances.

 ---
-### 8. State Change Hook for Logging & Signals
+### 9. State Change Hook for Logging & Signals

 ```gml
 state_machine.SetStateChangeBehaviour(method(self, function() {